These Gateway Towns Might Be Cooler Than the National Parks Next Door

 • Distance from the park: 12 miles from Kenai Fjords National Park

-Much of this glacier-filled national park is accessible only by airplane, boat, or on foot, but there’s one section around Exit Glacier, near its northernmost tip, that you can drive to, and it’s conveniently located about a 15-minute drive northwest of Seward.
+Much of this glacier-filled national park is accessible only by airplane, boat, or on foot, but there’s one section around Exit Glacier, near its northernmost tip, that you can drive to, and it’s conveniently about 15 minutes northwest of Seward by car.
 This southern terminus of the Alaska Railroad on Resurrection Bay has come a long way since its days as a Russian fur trading post and a World War II–era military base.
 These days, Seward is a popular cruise port, but you’re missing out if you only drop in for a day.

 The wildlife-rich waters of the adjacent fjord form the basis of the tourism experience here, whether you’re fishing for halibut and salmon on a guided charter or cruising in search of orcas and migratory species like humpback, minke, fin, and gray whales.
 On land, you’ll find the state’s only public aquarium, the Alaska SeaLife Center, where you can plan special experiences like feeding Steller sea lions, octopus, or puffins, and restaurants serving fjord-fresh seafood like spot prawns and king crab.
 To truly immerse yourself in the vibe here, book one of the stylish rentals at Salted Roots Cabins, which are hidden in a forest south of town.